smclab/openk9/README.md

 You can use our docker-compose configuration to set up a search environment.
 For more information visit [our guide](https://www.openk9.io/docs/using-docker).

+## Front-end development

+This is a monorepo managed by [lerna](https://lerna.js.org/).

+To install depencies run `yarn` command in this directory.

 ## License

 Copyright (c) the respective contributors, as shown by the AUTHORS file.